Want to make money? We've picked out some easy ways to earn extra cash in your spare time – whether it's at home, online or simply out and about.

 There are plenty of quick and easy ways to make money without having to sell the house.
 Take a look at our round-up of the best tips to earn extra cash.

 Some can be done from home, some online and others by getting out and about.
 Choose the money-making tips that suit you!

 Switch your bank

 A host of banks will pay you to take out one of their bank accounts.

-For example, HSBC will give you £150 if you switch to its HSBC Advance account plus an extra £50 if you stay for 12 months, while First Direct will pay you £100 if you join, and a further £100 if you decide to leave after six months.
+For example, HSBC will give you £150 if you switch to its HSBC Advance account plus an extra £50 if you stay for 12 months, while First Direct will offers gadgets or a travel voucher worth £150.